 Mnemonic Mnemonic Expansion Instruction Operands Lists the types of addressing methods for a specific instruction (ABS A or ABS <cc>, A).</cc> Instruction Format Displays instruction format for register indirect addressing.
 Operation Displays operation sequence.
 Affected Flags Lists flags affected by operation.
 Description Describes the instruction operation.
-Examples A simple example displays the instruction operation and how the registers are affected.
+Examples A simple example displays the instruction operation and how registers are affected.
 The example includes initialization, instruction and result.
-Also includes cycles and instruction length.
+It also includes the number of cycles and instruction length.

-Note: Each Assembly Instruction includes an example for each addressing mode available for the specific instruction.
+Each Assembly Instruction includes an example for each addressing mode available for the specific instruction.